 Showcasing and inspiring contemporary knowledge-systems, the modern Bibliotheca Alexandrina pays homage to the original Library of Alexandria.
 This was the world’s biggest store of knowledge in its time, and many mourn what was lost when it was burnt down in 48 BC by Julius Caesar.

-The modern library is immense, and you can learn a lot about Egypt’s more recent struggles and successes, and their continued pursuit of knowledge.
+The modern library is immense, and you can learn a lot about Egypt’s more recent struggles and successes, in their continued pursuit of knowledge.
 In addition to millions of books, it has four museums, and even a planetarium.
 No matter what you’re interested in, a day spent here is a day well spent.

 Cost: $4 USD